apache/shardingsphere/docs_en/content/02-guide/master-slave.md

 In order to share reading/writing pressure , we need to classify data sources into different roles.
 The data source classified as Master is to provide writing operations, and classified as Slaves are to provide reading operations.
 A single Master can connect with multiple Slaves.

 ## Done List
-1. To configure Read/Write Splitting on single master and multiple slaves.
+1. To configure Read-write splitting on single master and multiple slaves.
 You can use this function independently or along with sharding.
-1. Provide SQL passthrough when the Read/Write Splitting is used independently .
+1. Provide SQL passthrough when the Read-write splitting is used independently .
 1. In order to ensure data consistency, if there is a write operation, the later read operations in the same thread and the same connection are executed in the Master.
 1. Sprint Namespace
 1. Mandatory Master rounting strategy based in SQL Hint.